Gaining an Accredited Award

 We have been setting standards for British horologists for over 150 years and our exams are all accredited in the UK by the regulatory body, Ofqual.

-There are currently 20 individual BHI exam units that, according to the various combinations in which they can be taken, will lead to one of the following awards:
+There are 20 individual BHI exam units that, according to the various combinations in which they can be taken, will lead to one or more of the following awards:

 - Diploma in Clock and Watch Servicing (Level 3)

 - Diploma in the Servicing and Repair of Clocks/Watches (Level 4)

 - Diploma in the Repair, Restoration and Conservation of Clocks/Watches (Level 5)

 For further information please download the Examinations Guide.

 You can register for one or more of the diploma levels (3, 4 or 5, see above).

 There is an element of progression in the levels, however, you are free to pursue as many as three levels at any given moment.
 You do not have to complete Level 3 before you start Level 4 and/or 5.
 For example, if you have the required knowledge and skills, you may omit Level 3 and start with Level 4.